strapi/documentation/docs/user-docs/latest/getting-started/introduction.md

+---
+title: Strapi User Guide
+description: This user guide contains the functional documentation related to all features available in the admin panel of your Strapi application.
+---

 # Welcome to the Strapi user guide!

 This user guide contains the functional documentation related to all features available in the admin panel of your Strapi application.